ATEN International

-ATEN International Co.(Ltd) (宏正自動科技 (Hóngzhèng Zìdòng Kējì)) is a Taiwanese multinational manufacturer of connectivity and access management hardware headquartered in Xizhi District, New Taipei, Taiwan.
+ATEN International Co.(Ltd) (宏正自動科技 (Hóngzhèng Zìdòng Kējì)) is a multinational manufacturer of connectivity and access management hardware headquartered in Xizhi District, New Taipei, Taiwan.
 Its products include KVM switches, audiovisual switches and matrices, intelligent power distribution units, information technology management systems, and interface adapters.
 ATEN has subsidiaries in several countries and is the parent company of IOGEAR.

 History

-Founded in 1979, ATEN's first products became available in 1981.
+The manufacturer was firstly founded in 1979, and their first products became available in 1981.

-In 1999, ATEN became a public company and established IOGEAR, a US-based subsidiary with a focus on consumer electronics and information technology.
+In 1999, the company became a public company and established IOGEAR, a subsidiary with which focuses on consumer electronics and information technology which is US-based.

-In 2000, ATEN developed the first 4–port USB 2.0 hub, which became a USB testing standard for the USB Implementers Forum, Inc.
+In 2000, the company developed the first 4-port USB 2.0 hub, which became a USB testing standard for the USB Implementers Forum, Inc.

-ATEN went public in 2003 and has since remained the only listed KVM manufacturer in the world.
+The company went public in 2003 and has since remained the only listed KVM manufacturer in the world.